Super easy low-carb meals

 Leftovers.
 I love leftovers.
 Sometimes they even taste better the next day.
 (It’s science.)
 When you cook dinner, always make a little bit extra.
 It doesn’t take any extra time, and you have lunch ready to go for the next day.
 Pack it up in a glass storage container if it’s something that needs to be reheated (don’t ever microwave plastic containers).
 Even salad usually keeps fine until the next day if it isn’t drenched in dressing.
 It doesn’t get any easier than this.

 Super quick salad.
 Get a bagged salad kit.
 Romaine or mixed greens are best (stay away from iceberg lettuce, it has the lowest nutritional value).
 Make sure to check the ingredients on the dressing and pick one that doesn’t contain any crap like high-fructose corn syrup (or use a different organic dressing or even just olive oil).
 Leave out any croutons or things like tortilla strips.
 Cut up that extra bacon you saved from breakfast and toss it in with some avocado.
 Delicious.
-(This is enough for 2 meals for me.)
+(This usually makes 2 meals for me.)

 Chicken and veggies.
 If I’m really pressed for time, I’ll grab a rotisserie chicken, steam some broccoli or cauliflower, and make a bagged salad.
 This is about as easy as it gets.
+Poultry is lower in fat, so eat the skin, or add some avocado and some more leftover bacon to the salad.

 Hamburger patties.
 Get some pre-made grass-fed hamburger patties (you may be able to find them fresh or frozen) and cook them up with some asparagus.
 Add a bagged salad.
 (Can you tell we are big fans of bagged salad in our house?)
 I like to top mine off with avocado slices.
 No buns, obviously.

 Taco salads.
 Brown up some ground beef (we get grass-fed whenever possible, but it is more expensive, so do whatever your budget allows).
 Fill up some bowls with lots of romaine (you can get pre-cut to make it even easier).
 Add all the fixings: cheese, sour cream, salsa (check the label for carb count), black olives, and avocado.
-Always avocado.

 Once you’re fat adapted, you likely won’t get too hungry between meals.
 But if you find yourself in need of a little something, here are some low-carb, high-fat snacks you can grab.